DannyCamenisch/INI-Summary/Brain.md

 # Brain
 The brain is the main part of the CNS, it is protected by the skull and the meninges.
-When studying brains, scientists often use mouse brains (70 million neurons) instead of human brains.
+When studying brains, scientists often use mouse brains (70 million [[Neurons]]) instead of human brains.

 ## Anatomy
 When comparing brain weight to body weight across different species, we can see a clear correlation.